 “We’ll be running lots of workshops on finance, business planning, innovation, marketing, social media and sales,” Richard explains.
 “We will also run monthly drop-in clinics with a legal and finance expert, where they can get valuable, one-to-one advice.
 They will then have use of the STEAMhouse facilities for prototyping.”

 So what criteria do potential STEAMhouse Business incubator users have to meet?

 “As a minimum, they need a viable business idea,” Richard explains.
 “They need to have the appetite for collaboration and the willingness to learn new things.
 Plus, the desire to act upon the business support they’ll be given.”

 Another plus point STEAMhouse Business incubator will offer is diversity.
-Six clients are already signed up and cover the broad spectrum of industry.
+Fifteen businesses employing 23 people are already signed up and cover the broad spectrum of industry.

 “So far, we’ve got a digital marketing agency, an online fashion magazine, a shoe manufacturer, a digital skills educator, an intelligent automation company and a socio-creative organisation,” Richard says.

 Building sustainable businesses

 STEAMhouse Business incubator is part of the £50 million STEAMhouse programme that is set to move to Belmont Works in the near future.
 With such investment, a raft of clients and endless opportunities on the horizon, it’s no surprise Richard made the move from the coast to the Second City.